How to Use Lead Magnets & Sales Funnels for Artists to Get More Buyers

 My goal is to bring artists up to date with marketing to give them the best chance to compete.
 I believe what you’ve learned in this post is a helpful overview of how the most successful artists in the coming years will get their work to market.

 There is nothing to keep you from launching into doing these things.
 The tools and techniques are available and affordable.
 It’s a matter of committing to your future.
 Galleries and third-party distributors are becoming increasingly less reliable as reliable partners to help you sell your art.
 And, even the best of them give you little or no control of how they display, market and sell your art.
 Working with them is in some ways using hope as a plan.
 And, that is not a good thing… ever!

 Do You Want My Help?

-I’m working on plans to help artists who share my vision and need help doing the things described in this post.
-There will be a limited number of artists I can work with to start.
+I’m working to help artists who share my vision and need help doing the things described in this post.
+There is a limited number of artists I can work with at any one point.
 Strategizing, designing and creating highly effective lead magnets, plus copywriting emails for selected marketing automation campaigns as described above are included.
 Advice on marketing automation software and video marketing services are also intended as part of the package.

 My goal is to help you build useful marketing automation, and a follow-up system that you can fine tune and keep running for years to come.
 I want you to become self-sufficient, profitable and satisfied with your career.

-If you do have these things going and know you need to get organized and executing around a clear system designed to bring in leads and follow up with them effectively, then we should talk.
+If you know you need to get organized and executing around a clear system designed to bring in leads and follow up with them effectively, then we should talk.